-• To allow some flexibility in spending, students can choose which semester (in the URCA application) they will be intending to work on their project.
-Extensions can be granted but cannot be granted past the students' graduation date or June 30th (whichever comes first).

-• These are state funds, therefore the June 30th deadline is firm.
-The June 30th deadline is the date that all university expenses must be finalized.

-• The actual purchasing deadline will be determined by the purchase type (technology, University Storeroom, etc.) and the purchasing method (Port, ProCard, etc.).
-Please contact Materials Management for information on specific purchasing deadlines.

-• When completing Undergraduate Research Assistantship Contracts, the contract and EPAF will need to have been properly routed and completed in accordance with the HR deadlines to have all funds paid out by June 30th or the student's graduation date (whichever comes first).
-Questions regarding Assistantship Contracts should be directed to ugassistantships@ecu.edu.
-Questions regarding EPAFs should be directed to Keisha Brown (brownla@ecu.edu)

-• Any unspent funds after June 30th are not returned to our office, they are returned to the state.
+- To allow some flexibility in spending, students can choose which semester (in the URCA application) they will be intending to work on their project.
+Extensions can be granted but cannot be granted past the students' graduation date or mid-June of the current year (whichever comes first). - These are state funds, therefore the mid-June deadline is firm to allow for expenditures to be fully encumbered ahead of the June 30th fiscal year deadline for the university. - The actual purchasing deadline will be determined by the purchase type (technology, University Storeroom, etc.) and the purchasing method (Port, ProCard, etc.).
+Please contact Materials Management for information on specific purchasing deadlines. - When completing Undergraduate Research Assistantship Contracts, the contract and EPAF will need to have been properly routed and completed in accordance with the HR deadlines to have all funds paid out by mid-June or the student's graduation date (whichever comes first). - Questions regarding Assistantship Contracts should be directed to ugassistantships@ecu.edu. - Questions regarding EPAFs should be directed to Keisha Brown (brownla@ecu.edu) - Any unspent funds after mid-June are not returned to our office, they are returned to the state.